searchisko/searchisko/documentation/basic_principles_and_architecture.md

 used by both the JBoss Community Team developed websites (http://search.jboss.org and http://planet.jboss.org) and third-party/project team developed websites.

-The current search API supports a predefined set of filters and facets.
+The current search API supports a predefined set of filters and aggregations.
 The full ElasticSearch search API should be provided in the future but we need to first investigate whether or not this could introduce security concerns, eg. harvesting of email addresses, denial of service attacks, etc...